rdrsss/resume/resume.md

 #### Tent.is, Newark, DE | Software Engineer | _Oct 2012 - Aug 2013_
 Startup developing a protocol for decentralized personal data storage and communication.
 * Developed C++ libraries for client side encryption and file partitioning and leveraging the tent protocol for a distributed file storage app.
+  * C++ lib built with libsodium for crpyto primitives, curl, C interface for use in desktop apps.
 * Web services in Go.

 #### Idea Fabrik Plc, Germantown, MD | C++ Software Engineer | _Mar 2011 - Oct 2012_